• Skip to primary navigation

 • Bread Flour – with its higher protein content, it gives it a better texture.
 You can substitute All Purpose flour if you need to.

-• Yeast – Rapid or Active will work, you only need half of packet so you might as well double the recipe.
+• Yeast -Active dry yeast or rapid will work, you only need half of packet so you might as well double the recipe.
 What are you going to do with half a packet of yeast.

 • Corn syrup – This comes in either light or dark, you want light corn syrup.
 Light just refers to the color, not the calorie content.

 What is unique about Dollywood cinnamon bread is the way it’s formed after the dough has risen.
-In order to achieve gooey topping in each bite, slits are cut deep into the dough and then the dough is dipped into butter and then into a brown sugar cinnamon mix.
-The slits allow not only glaze on every bite, but it makes it easy to pull off a section of the bread to eat.
+In order to achieve the gooey topping in each bite, slits are cut deep into the dough and then the dough is dipped into butter and then into a cinnamon-sugar mixture.
+The slits allow not only gooey glaze in every bite, but it makes it easy to pull off a section of the bread to eat.

 Step 1: you need some yeast